Quidditch (real-life sport): Pitch

 The quidditch pitch is usually marked with cones or with painted lines, and it is where all play occurs (a rectangle of 33 × 60 m around the pitch).
 Balls are not allowed to be kicked off the pitch under penalty, nor is play allowed in the spectator zones.
 Players are asked to return to the pitch when play moves out of bounds.

 On the edge of the pitch is a penalty box where players who have committed fouls that warrant yellow cards are sent for one minute.

-Officials

-Each official game requires having several referees present as well as an official flag runner.
-The referees consist of: